qoiz12/Wellington/README.md

 Step 7.
 Port Forward Port 6945.
 Step 8.
 Go to http://YOUR-IP:6945/ (change YOUR-IP to your server or computer's IP).
 Step 9.
 If all is seemingly working, visit http://YOUR-IP:6945/control-panel then enter the username and password you put in the main.py.
 Once logged in, press the start scan button.
-Installing SSL, It is optional but you really should.
+Step 10.
+Installing SSL: It is optional but I strongly believe that you should install it.
 # API
 Lorem Ipsum...